MaayanFarchi/Damka-WinForms/README.md

 # Damka
-A a basic Damaka Windows desktop application using .NET WinForms using events that are raised from the Logic Layer and handled in the UI layer for updating the display.
+-A a basic Damaka Windows desktop application using .NET WinForms -The game is designed in a way that events are raised from the Logic Layer and handled in the UI layer for updating the display.

 ## Screenshots